Stascha/Streetcar-Delays-Predicting/README.md

 • Implementation is in Python 3.7.
 • Code was written using Anaconda, The Jupyter Notebook.
-• Other packages and libraries used: scikit-learn, Matplotlib, NumPy, pandas, tensorflow, Keras.
+• Other packages and libraries used: Scikit-learn, Matplotlib, NumPy, Pandas, Tensorflow, Keras.

 ## References
 • Inspiration for the project: "Predicting Streetcar Delays" - Andrei Cheremukhin  http://cs229.stanford.edu/proj2019aut/data/assignment_308832_raw/26326178.pdf